 Although cost data from 2020 and 2021 were not available because there were no in-person surveys conducted during these two years due to pandemic-related travel restrictions, the data gap were able to fill out during the 2023 in person survey with fishermen (owners or agents).
 Therefore, cost and net revenue data for the entire data series 2006-2022 are presented with updated information of 2020 and 2021 trip cost data.
-Data prior to 2006 were not available since trip cost data collection did not began until 2006.
-While cost per trip data were collected, we present the cost per set (not per trip) to show the change across years, because the variation of trip length are considerable big across years so cost per set could be better to reflect the cost change across years for this fishery.
+Data prior to 2006 were not available since trip cost data collection did not begin until 2006.
+While cost per trip data were collected, we present the cost per set (not per trip) to show the change across years, as the variation in trip length is considerable across years and cost per set could better reflect cost changes for this fishery.